Understanding Multi-Wire Branch Circuits (MWBCs): NEC Guide

 AFCI Protection for MWBC Installations

 Providing AFCI protection for MWBC installations has become more straightforward.
-Early in the adoption of AFCIs, this was a challenge.
-Today, manufacturers produce two-pole AFCI circuit breakers specifically designed for this purpose.
-These breakers monitor both circuits and the shared neutral, providing the required arc-fault protection while being compatible with the MWBC wiring method.
+Manufacturers produce listed two-pole AFCI and combination AFCI/GFCI breakers designed for shared-neutral circuits.
+These devices monitor both ungrounded conductors and the shared neutral so the protective function works correctly with the MWBC wiring method.

 MWBC Troubleshooting Steps